Blake-Dowling/Resume-App/README.md

+# React Resume Generator

+## Allows high quality resume styling with customizable templates.

+This project is a front-end web application that allows users to generate a PDF resume.
+It allows the user to:

+* Select a pre-styled resume template.
+* Enter thier resume information in a simple, organized manner.
+* View a live rendering of the current resume generation.
+* Click on the resume generation in order to select custom styling options for each component.
+* Save the generated resume as a PDF file.

 Features:
 Highly modular React components allow user freedom with flexible formatting.
 Interactive resume view with element selection popups allows dynamic css attribute styling using React state.